In this post, we will explore the negate function in C++ along with its syntax and sample illustrations.

 1. Unary Operation:

-If you want to convert input into output, apply a unary operator.
+If you wish to transform the given input into the desired output, you can achieve this by applying a single unary operator.

 Syntax: